spicybung/DemonFF/README.md

 - Special thanks to the Blender community and contributors.
 - Inspired by the Renderware engine and GTA modding community.
+- GTA Mods Wiki for being a huge considerate help in figuring things out
-- Parik27 for his DragonFF Blender Add-on, which without would have made this impossible.
+- Parik27, Psycrow & many others for their work on DragonFF Blender Add-on, which without would have made this impossible.

 ---